morskyjezek/si667-2025-activities/_posts/2025-02-03-guides-running-siegfried-brunnhilde.md

 To install Siegfried, follow the instructions at the tool's site: [https://www.itforarchivists.com/siegfried/#install](https://www.itforarchivists.com/siegfried/#install).
 These instructions work well if you're using a Unix-style system (such as a Linux machine or Mac OS).
 The instructions use another tool, HomeBrew, which is a useful utility to manage command line programs, and if you need that, see the program's homepage for good installation instructions (note that it will require an internet connection): [https://brew.sh/](https://brew.sh/).

 If you're running on a different style of system (like Windows), the instructions are a bit less specific.
-If you have had trouble following those instructions, [try these step-by-step instructions for Windows]({% post_url 2025-02-09-guide-installing-siegfried-windows-11 %}).
+If you have had trouble following those instructions, [try these step-by-step instructions for Windows]({{ site.baseurl }}{% post_url 2025-02-09-guide-installing-siegfried-windows-11 %}).
 Linux systems may require more modifications.

 # Install Brunnhilde

 Brunnhilde is a python-based tool, so you can install it as you would other Python extensions using `pip`.
 The process is explained on the tool's site: [https://github.com/tw4l/brunnhilde#installation](https://github.com/tw4l/brunnhilde#installation).

-If those instructions aren't working well, here is a [Windows-specific walkthrough of the installation process](https://docs.google.com/document/d/1LKZA3ahzkM-Ic7w17f-doHIA342oKoS8kxROPKYOtqI/edit?usp=sharing).
+If those instructions aren't working well, here is a [Windows-specific walkthrough of the installation process](https://docs.google.com/document/d/1LKZA3ahzkM-Ic7w17f-doHIA342oKoS8kxROPKYOtqI/edit?usp=sharing). ({% post_url 2025-02-05-guide-running-brunnhilde-windows %})

 # Check if the tools are running